pguibert6WIND/frr/doc/user/zebra.rst

    touch /var/run/netns/vrf0
    mount --bind /proc/self/ns/net /var/run/netns/vrf0

-FRR will discover that new namespace name `vrf0` and will get file information with stat() function, and will compare the inode and device with the current namespace.
-If both inodes and device is the same, then `vrf0` stands for the default namespace.
+Above command illustrates what happens when the default VRF is visible under `var/run/netns/`.
+Here, the default VRF file is `vrf0`.
+At startup, FRR detects the presence of that file.
+It detects that the file statistics information matches the same file statistics information as `/proc/self/ns/net` ( through stat() function).
+As statistics information matches, then `vrf0` stands for the new default namespace name.
-Consequently, the VRF naming `Default-IP-Routing-Table` will be overriden by the new discovered namespace name `vrf0`.
+Consequently, the VRF naming `Default` will be overriden by the new discovered namespace name `vrf0`.

 For those who don't use VRF backend with *Linux network namespace*, it is possible to statically configure and recompile FRR.
-By using `DFLT_VRF_NAME` definition in file `defaults.h`, it is possible to choose an alternate name for default VRF.
-Then, the default VRF naming will automatically by updated with the new name.
+It is possible to choose an alternate name for default VRF.
+Then, the default VRF naming will automatically be updated with the new name.
+To illustrate, if you want to recompile with `global` value, use the following command:

 .. code-block:: linux

-   #define DFLT_VRF_NAME    "global"
+   ./configure --with-defaultvrfname=global

+More information about the option in :ref:`_frr-configuration`.

 Multicast RIB Commands